pieceowater-dev/lotof.sample.gtw/README.md

 ## Notes

-- Customize `dev.dockerfile` and `main.dockerfile` as needed for your project's specific requirements.
+- Customize `Dockerfile` as needed for your project's specific requirements.
 - The server entry point is at `./cmd/server/main.go`.

 ## License